Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - the context of the scripture

 Paul, like other writers of the Bible, wrote in their own vernacular.
-Paul was a tent maker who knew a lot about tents especially that the structures are not set up to last forever.
+Paul was a tentmaker who knew a lot about tents, especially since the structures are not set up to last forever.
 Like our bodies, tents serve a temporary purpose before they are taken down.

-Secondly, Paul just didn't pull the scripture out of the air and it appeared in 2 Corinthians 5:8 without it being connected to other things he had said previously.
-It is always good to read what comes before a particular scripture, the scriptures before it and after it must also be read.
+Secondly, Paul just didn't pull the scripture out of the air and it appeared in 2 Corinthians 5:8 without it being connected to other things he had said before.
+In order to get the complete meaning of a particular scripture, the scriptures before it and after it must also be read.

 Therefore, in order to understand what Paul meant, it is wise to go back to what he said in 2 Corinthians 4 where he first started talking about the resurrection of the body.
 Therefore, what he said in 2 Corinthians 5 is part of an earlier teaching.